Home » Water Softening » Water Softener Guides » Kinetico Water Softener Problems & Troubleshooting Guide

 Softener Not Working

-There are motor issues that can easily be solved if the problem is just a broken component that needs to be replaced, but if several components have failed, then a complete motor replacement is usually necessary.
+However, some motor issues can easily be solved.
+For instance, if the problem is caused by a broken component that needs to be replaced, you may be able to replace it yourself.
+But if several components have failed, a complete motor replacement is usually necessary.

-Luckily, some Kinetico water softener models come with either a 10-year warranty on items like the filtration media, the ion exchange resin, and the by-pass valves or at least a 5-year warranty on most parts.
-Always check to see what the warranty of your product covers before you take action.
+Luckily, some Kinetico water softener models come with a 10-year warranty on items like the filtration media, the ion exchange resin, and the bypass valves or at least a 5-year warranty on most parts.
+Always check to see what your product's warranty covers before you take action.

 Related article: How to know if water softener is working